 Results Breakdown by Year

-FIFA Confederations Cup Mexico 1999 – eliminated in first phase
+FIFA Confederations Cup Mexico 1999 – First Group Phase

-UEFA European Championship Belgium/The Netherlands 2000 – eliminated in first phase
+UEFA European Championship Belgium/The Netherlands 2000 – First Group Phase